UTNkar/documentation/content/ordsys/technical/rendermodes.md

 );
 // ...
 ```

-{{% /expand %}}
+{{% /details %}}

-The end result was more views with less files, although in the process of adding render modes, the files should probably have been renamed from Bar.tsx and Kitchen.tsx to Ordering.tsx and Fulfilling.tsx, or something similar.
-Oh well.
+The implementation of render modes led to a more efficient structure: we now have a greater variety of interfaces while using fewer files.
+However, it might have been better to rename `Bar.tsx` and `Kitchen.tsx` to names that better reflect their broader purposes, such as `Ordering.tsx` and `Fulfilling.tsx`.
+This wasn't done, but it's a consideration for future updates.